 Our washes have 19 RGBW (Red, Green, Blue & White) bulbs which means they have a total of 19 X 4 (76) different LEDS that can adjust their brightness levels to get the exact color you are looking for.
 Each LED can adjust between 0% & 100% enabling millions of possible color tones and ensuring you get the exact color to match your color palette: whether that’s a particular shade of warm white or a certain degree of saturation for a color.

 Spot fixtures are perhaps the most well known due to the notion of being “under the spotlight”.
-These fixtures are similiar to washes except that they have a ‘sharp’ beam edge to them and have the capacity to shine light on only a specific area without leaking ambient light onto surrounding areas.
+These fixtures are similar to washes except that they have a ‘sharp’ beam edge to them and have the capacity to shine light on only a specific area without leaking ambient light onto surrounding areas.

 These fixtures offer several color filters, gobo patterns, prism effect, and motorized focus.
 This enables us to project dazzling displays of light in addition to spotlighting people when desired.